dropdog/docs/docs/scripts.md

 ## Custom development scripts
 ------------------------------

-Currently none of the scripts bellow has been published.
-TBD.
+Currently none of the scripts bellow has been published (TBD).

 ### Create a dev project folder from Drupal.org core and Github distro.